-pdf> is a paper followed by a resolution, 'Electromagnetic fields from mobile phones: health effect on children and teenagers', by the Russian National Committee on Nonionizing Radiation Protection.
+There is a paper, 'Electromagnetic fields from mobile phones: health effect on children and teenagers', by the Russian National Committee on Non-ionizing Radiation Protection.29

 This contains enough data to make any mobile phone user, of any age, nervous.
 But this is pissing into the wind, isn't it?
-Even if irrefutable proof that mobile phones - say - caused cancer was provided to and accepted by the governments of the world,20 there is no way that their use is going to be significantly curtailed.
+Even if irrefutable proof that mobile phones - say - caused cancer was provided to and accepted by the governments of the world, there is no way that their use is going to be significantly curtailed.
 We are addicted - in many cases, literally addicted - to our hand-held devices.
-Personal observation of their use by friends and teenagers suggest that they might be as addictive as cigarettes to some people.
+Personal observation of friends and teenagers suggest that they might be as addictive as cigarettes to some people.

 Meanwhile British scientists have shown that 'brain activity increased significantly after using a handset for 50 minutes, in the area closest to the antenna.'
-21 As far as I could see, this report was ignored by the mobile phone industry which had hitherto claimed that the only impact on the brain was a slight heating effect.
+30 As far as I can see, this report was ignored by the mobile phone industry which had hitherto claimed that the only impact on the brain was a slight heating effect.